EASA2018: Staying, Moving, Settling

 - Jeanne Rey (Graduate Institute of International and Development Studies) email

-- Yonatan Nissim Gez (The Hebrew University) email
+- Yonatan Nissim Gez (The Hebrew University of Jerusalem) email

 This panel will discuss the concept of 'cosmopolitan enclaves' in its spatial, economic and social dimensions.
 In particular, it will address the theoretical and empirical relevance of rearticulating mobility and space for understanding the paradoxes of cosmopolitan enclavement.